-Clause 64 When leave to appeal must be sought and appeal made
+Clause 64 When leave to appeal must be sought and appeal made following the grant of any leave a notice must be served and filed, unless the Court orders otherwise.

-Clause 64 provides for when leave to appeal must be sought and an appeal made to the Court of Appeal.
+Clause 64 provides for when leave to appeal must be sought and an appeal made to the Court of Appeal

 Subclause (1) requires that a party intending to seek the Court of Appeal's leave against a P&E Court decision must initiate the application within 30 business days.
 The requirement to seek leave is intended to avoid unnecessary costs of bringing a notice of appeal and to discourage parties from making an appeal based primarily on the purpose of obstruction or delay.
+Subclause (2) requires that